-We should not believe that M happened on the basis of the testimony unless the following is the case:

-The probability of the testimony being false < the probability of M occurring.
+We should not believe that M happened on the basis of the testimony unless the probability of the testimony being false < the probability of M occurring.

 It seems that we can.
 All Hume's argument needs, it would seem, is the following trio of assumptions: